cpbtechnology/US-Backend-Candidate-Lab/docs/README.md

 If I had more time, I'd do the following things:
 1. Add an autoloader for classes,
 2. Add more abstraction to Model class (getting/saving data should be moved to parent class),
-3. Implement better login system (including possibility to use OpenAuth).
+3. Implement better login system (including possibility to use OpenAuth),
+4. Add unit tests.